“It’s important to shine our spotlight on the people who are fighting and leading the way”

 TV MAGAZINE. – Why did you want to investigate the desert?

 Hugo CLEMENT. -We decided to launch this survey last year at the same time when there was a rather impressive sirocco episode over the Alps.
-We said to ourselves that we were going to go back to the source of this sand, already to understand what it could change for us, then to meet the women and men who are on the front line facing the progression of the desert, and who are facing the direct effects of climate change.
+We said to ourselves that we were going to go back to the source of this sand, already to understand what it might change for us, then to meet the women and men who are on the front line facing the progression of the desert, and who are facing the direct effects of climate change.

 ” READ ALSO – “On the front” (France 5): are roses toxic to health?